04 / Commercial InterfacesMCP/API

 01

-Bitcode MCP is a connected Exchange interface
+Bitcode MCP is a connected proof-readback interface

 Why this matters

-• Tool results must point back to Exchange-readable activity.
+• Results point back to /packs-readable activity.

 API